k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: player can ride a wumpus across open air in Vlad's cavern
 - Fix: barrow wight's spell attack should be last in the chain
 - tty: use bright colors directly on supporting terminals
+- Fix: polymorphed player (by monster) and their inventory